Tara Singh (activist)

-Master Tara Singh (24 June 1885 – 22 November 1967) was an Indian Sikh political and religious figure in the first half of the 20th century.
+Tara Singh (24 June 1885 – 22 November 1967) was a Sikh political and religious figure in India in the first half of the 20th century.
 He was instrumental in organising the Shiromani Gurdwara Prabhandak Committee and guiding the Sikhs during the partition of India, which he strongly opposed.

 He later led their demand for a Sikh-majority state in East Punjab.
-His daughter, the Indian journalist and politician Rajinder Kaur, was killed by Khalistani militants in Bathinda.
-In 2018, his great granddaughter in law mentioned that Master Tara Singh’s “dream of an autonomous Sikh state in India remains unfulfilled.”
+His daughter was the Indian journalist and politician Rajinder Kaur.